 I finally got around to saving this strawberry pot.
 It was beginning to fall apart.
 I had some gems left over from the ‘frogs’ project.

-If your pot has been used before, a old pot such as this one, soaking the pot in half bleach and half water you need to clean the inside thouroughly. are using will clean all the spores.
+If your pot has been used before, a old pot such as this one, soaking the pot in half bleach and half water you need to clean the inside thoroughly. are using will clean all the spores.
 After It has dried completely, I started by slightly cleaning it up with a sandpaper sponge, then dusting off any particles, so I can seal it.
-I used Rustoleum Clear Matte seen below…there is a clearance at my local Walmart…$2.00…what a buy!
-I grabbed about 20 cans, it was a great buy.
+I used Rustoleum Clear Matte seen below…

 After 24 hrs, the sealer was dry.
 I sprayed on a beautiful ‘Aqua’.
 You can see the pot in some places were definitely ready to corrode.
 I had applied the sealer on the inside and the outside of the pot before and after painting it aqua.